daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 When that won't work, build your own.
 My robovac is dumb, no app, just IR, controlled by a Raspberry PI with an IR blaster.
-That IR Pi can also be used to turn on/off and control all kinds of devices like your TV, speakers etc.
+That IR Pi can also be used to turn on/off and control all kinds of devices like your TV, speakers etc. It replaces the need for something like a Logitech Harmony Hub.

 ## Private